This section describes how to read the timeline of a profile. You can also

 Markers allow you to visualize cue-points you explicitly define in your code.

-Call \BlackfireProbe::addMarker(string $markerName) to define a marker:
+Call \BlackfireProbe::addMarker($markerName) to define a marker: